RSV in Older Adults: The Risks, Prevention, and Management

 Managing RSV in Older Adults

-If an older adult develops symptoms suggestive of an RSV infection, it is essential to seek medical attention promptly.
+If you suspect an RSV infection, it is crucial to seek medical attention promptly.
 Early diagnosis and proper management can significantly impact the outcome and minimize complications.
+Here are some guidelines to help you manage RSV in older adults.

 Seeking Medical Attention